uryelah/from-the-depths/README.md

 Shootable but not squeezable, too much metal.
 Beaware when it reaches the middle of the screen, it likes to shoot anti-sea-creature rays there.

+This enemy decrements the player hp by 10 points when it reaches the bottom of the screen, 5 points if squeezed by the player or 0.025 points by frame of the game if the player is caugh under its ray at the center of the screen.

 ### Vaquita

 Looks at this cute and pure creature, so happy and well in it's little life.
 We must protect it, but also eat it because the HP won't replenosh itself, not fast enought at least.